The PTES 2014 survey has now closed

 The next PTES survey

-The PTES will be run again at the University of Gloucestershire in 2014.
-It is launched internally in March and runs until June.
+The next PTES will be be run at the University of Gloucestershire in 2016.
+It is launched internally in March and runs until mid-June.
 Results are analysed nationally and reported by the HEA.
 A summary of the institutional level results are available on these pages using links to the left.

 Frequently Asked Questions: